ALERTS IN EFFECT for the Big Sur Area

 GARRAPATA State Park Trails west of Highway 1 are open.
-Soberanes Canyon Trail is partially open.
-It will be open exclusively from the main, gated trailhead across from Gate 8 of the Garrapata coastal trail.
+Soberanes Canyon Trail is partially open from the main, gated trailhead across from Gate 8 of the Garrapata coastal trail.
 Hikers will be able to proceed to the back of the canyon along the 1.25 mile length of the trail.
 It will be an out and back hike since the Rocky Ridge portion of the trail will remain closed due to hazardous conditions

 ANDREW MOLERA State Park CLOSED TRAILS: River, Twin Cottonwoods, Hidden, Beach and Trail Camp/Headlands.
 OPEN TRAILS: Creamery Meadow, Ridge, Bluffs, Panorama, Spring, East Molera, Bobcat and Coyote Flat trails.
-As of June 20, 2018 the seasonal footbridge crossing the Big Sur River was removed for the season.
+NOTE: On October 31, 2018 the seasonal footbridge crossing the Big Sur River was removed for the season.
 Hikers wishing to access the beach, Creamery Meadow, Ridge, Bluffs, Panorama and Spring trails must wade across the Big Sur River.
 The footbridge is expected to be back in place mid-June, 2019.

 More trail information at Andrew Molera

-PFEIFFER BIG SUR State Park CLOSED TRAILS: Pfeiffer Falls and the Pine Ridge trails.
+PFEIFFER BIG SUR State Park CLOSED TRAILS: Pfeiffer Falls, Oak Grove Trail and the Pine Ridge trails.
 OPEN TRAILS: Gorge, Mount Manuel, Buzzard's Roost, Valley View, Liewald Flats, Redwood Deck, Nature Trail, River Path and Warden’s Path.